MrPicklePinosaur/pinopress/README.md

 ## templates

-templates are html snippets that you can customize. these templates are then pieced together to form the final html page. **pinopress** makes extensive use of **gnu envsubst** so in each template, you can use variables that will be substituted in on build.
+templates are html snippets that you can customize. these templates are then pieced together to form the final html page. edit them to your liking. they can be found in the `templates/` directory.

 ## modules